USEPA/CMAQ/PYTOOLS/README.md

 Python Tools for CMAQ
 =====================

 This folder holds python tools for CMAQ.
-These toolsmay fill roles that are usually stored in PREP or POST folders.
+These tools may fill roles that are usually stored in PREP or POST folders.
 They are stored here to centralize the installation requirements.